strueman/genai_assistant/prompts/update_profile.md

   - References to fictional characters or situations
   - Temporary states or moods vs. long-term traits
 - Do not update the profile based on information from role-playing, fictional scenarios, or temporary states unless explicitly indicated as a real change in the user's life.
+- Make sure to update existing data even with small changes like a change in age or extra information. eg name change from first name to full name.

 ## Confidence Levels
 - For each piece of information in the profile, assign a confidence level (low, medium, high).